 The active ingredient in peppermint oil is menthol.
 About 44 percent of peppermint is menthol, which may also lessen the intensity of acute migraines.
-One study found that a topical gel with 6 percent menthol decreased pain intensity after two hours.
+One found that a topical gel with 6 percent menthol decreased pain intensity after two hours.

 Peppermint oil is also shown to be effective for the additional symptoms that migraine, sinus, tension, and cluster headaches may cause, such as:

 - muscle pain

 Some headaches are caused by specific triggers.
 The good news is that if you know the trigger, you can take additional steps for relief.
 Look at the table below for tips.

 |stress||For stress, inhale lavender oil instead of peppermint.|